justin-napolitano/journal/_sources/parts/articles/project-evolution-of-ngos/index.rst.txt

 .. _evolution_of_ngo_paper:

 *********************************************************************
-The World Trade Organization, Governments, and International Finance
+The World Trade Organization, Governments, and International Trade
 *********************************************************************